trishkare/independent-project-triangle/README.md

 ####  August, 10,2018
 #### By **Patricia Lubega**
 ## Description
 This page when opened will take you to an website which has a picture for a background.The website has quite a number of prompts which will require you to type in values.
-The values you key in will will be determined as to what type of triangle it is and if it is not a triangle at all it will inform you by an alert.
+The values you key in will be determined as to what type of triangle it is and if it is not a triangle at all it will inform you by an alert.
 ## Setup/Installation Requirements
 * gh pages
 * cd independent-project